-Florida toddler accidentally shoots and kills mother while she was on Zoom work call, police say
+Florida toddler accidentally shoots and kills mother while she is on a Zoom work call, police say

 A co-worker on the Zoom call told the Altamonte County Sheriff’s Police Department that they saw a toddler in the background of Lynn’s Orlando-area apartment and heard a noise.
-Lynn fell backward and never returned to the call, the co-worker to police.
+Lynn fell backward and never returned to the call, the co-worker told police.

 “Shamaya Lynn … appeared to be in need of help,” police said in a news release.

-When police and paramedics responded around 11 a.m., they found the 21-year-old with fatal gunshot wound to her head.
-First responders attempted to administer aid, but it was too late, police said.
+When police and paramedics responded around 11 a.m., they found the 21-year-old with a fatal gunshot wound to her head.
+First-responders attempted to administer aid, but it was too late, police said.

 Authorities soon pieced together what might have happened — and how the toddler got ahold of the firearm.